What Is NVIDIA Reflex And Should You Use It?

 What Is System Latency?

-We’ve mentioned system latency multiple times already, but what makes it so awful?
-Why should gamers try to keep it as minimal as possible?
+We’ve mentioned system latency multiple times already, but what makes it so dreadful?
+Why should gamers try to keep it as minuscule as possible?

 system latency terminology

 The image above illustrates system delay terminology.
-Let’s explain some of those terms.
+Let’s clarify some of those terms.

 • Peripheral Latency – The time needed for a mechanical action on an input device (mouse, keyboard, controller, etc.) to be sent to the PC for processing.